X01XX/forth-memory-management/README.md

 The files can be brought into gforth with the command: include mm_array.fs

-No checking is done to avoid an invalid address being deallocated, or a valid address being deallocated twice.
+No checking is done to avoid an invalid address being deallocated, or a valid address being deallocated more than once.